Boritech-Solutions/PyEarthworm/README.md

   * The Ring2Mongo module will take wave information and store it in a mongo database (ew-waves).
 By default it creates a capped collection of 10 Mb for every station regardless of channel.
 Unless the (time) version is used it will store 3 minutes of data.
   * The Mongo2Ring module can create a listener for changes to an Mongo database that is receiving EW Wave JSON objects.
 It then modifies these objects in order to be able to add them to a EW Ring.
 A MongoDB has the advantage of being able to push to multiple listeners and sideways scalability making it ideal to connect an EW to a main database.
 It requires the latest MongoDB and PyMongo, due to the use of watch pointers.
   * Finally the Ring2Plot is a time limitied Ring2Mongo with a meteor nodejs application (ewrttv) that can be used to plot and display data to a browser (3 components, 1 station).
 A live version of this can be found [HERE](http://ewrttv.fran89.com).
 Additionally a single component version is availible in a different branch (singleplot).

+#### To use a module:
+  To start a module you should change directory into the modules main folder and start a python shell:

+    $ cd example/Ring2Ring/
+    $ python
+    >>> import EWMod
+    >>> Module = EWMod.Ring2Ring()
+    >>> Module.start()

+  To stop the module:

+    >>> Module.stop()

+  In order to start and stop it from startstop it must be modified to start from a shell script and then place that shell script in the startstop_\*.d.
+Additionally a dummy .desc file must be created in the param directory and placed in statmgr.d so that your startstop doesn't get spammed with:

+    UTC_Thu Jul  5 23:03:35 2018  EW/statmgr msg from unknown module  (statmgr doesn't have a .desc file for this one) inst:141 mod:8 typ:3

+I hope that you can use these examples to build your own modules that are shared with the community.

 ### Acknowledgments
 -------------------